freqtrade/freqtrade/docs/strategy-callbacks.md

             self.cust_remote_data = requests.get('https://some_remote_source.example.com')

 ```

+During hyperopt, this runs only once at startup.

 ## Bot loop start

 A simple callback which is called once at the start of every bot throttling iteration (roughly every 5 seconds, unless configured differently).